 Indoor Fan Cave

 Team flags work equally well indoors as wall displays in dedicated viewing rooms or fan caves.
-At indoor viewing distances (typically 10 to 20 feet), flags can carry more design detail than outdoor displays.
-A 2x3 ft or 3x5 ft flag mounted on a wall bracket or freestanding stand creates a strong focal point for a sports-themed room.
+At indoor viewing distances, flags can carry more design detail than outdoor displays.
+A flag mounted on a wall bracket or freestanding stand creates a strong focal point for a sports-themed room and pairs well with jerseys, memorabilia, and team signage.

 Displaying Through Wins and Losses